bi3mer/ponos/README.md

 ## Usage

-Ponos works by interacting with a socket server or a rest server.
+Ponos works by interacting with a socket server or a REST server.
 For the command below to work, the server must be running.
 Examples of kinds of servers can be seen in the [examples repo](https://github.com/bi3mer/ponos-example).
 Fair warning, sockets are, unsurprisingly, a lot faster, so I recommend using them.

 ### Socket Server